 - Technology teaching means using computers, iPad’s, video’s music and any other techno-program to teach social skills to the child.
 With so many autists being drawn to technology this method is used extensively in many autism schools and autism therapy or intervention centres.

-- Early intensive behavioural treatments such as applied behaviour analysis (ABA), are often also used with young children to help put development, especially social and language/communication development on track.
+- Early intensive behavioural treatments are often also used with young children to help put development, especially social and language/communication development on track.